 The overall goal of the Animal Systems Research Program is to increase the efficiency of producing food from animals.
 This will be accomplished through research activities which generate scientific and technical information on animal production systems that are applicable locally, nationally and internationally.
 Key research areas are designed to improve scientific understanding of physiological mechanisms affecting reproduction, growth and performance.
 These understandings are crucial for development of efficient production practices and promotion of a healthy and competitive livestock industry in Texas.
-Application of this science - based information will allow development of humane and cost-effective production practices which promote animal well -being and minimize stress.
-It is also necessary to produce animals which provide consumers with the quality meat, milk and poultry products they desire at an affordable cost.
+Application of this science-based information will allow development of humane and cost-effective production practices which provide consumers with the quality meat, milk and poultry products they desire at an affordable cost.
 High production efficiency and lean growth are critical elements for expanding local and national markets and effectively competing in global markets.